andreyantipov/kubernetes-coreos-do/README.md

   1. Put cloud-config to user data textarea
   1. Set `<master-private-ip>` of master node in cloud config
   1. Select Image: CoreOS (stable)
-  1. Choose you SSH key
+  1. Choose your SSH key
   1. Press a "Create a Droplet" button

 ### Checking